 All Noncompliance Requiring 24-Hour Notification per Part II.L.6 of the Permit a.
-Endangerment to Health or the Environment Circumstances leading to any noncompliance which may endanger health or the environment regardle ess of the ca use of th ne incident (See Part II.L.6.a of the Permit) This category would primarily result from the discharge of pollutants in violation of the permit b.
-Numeric Effluent Limit Violations Circumstances leading to any unanticipated bypass which exceeds any effluent limitations (See Par Circumstances leading to any upset which causes an exceedance of any effluent limitation (See Par Daily maximum violations (See Part II.L.6.d of the Permit) Numeric effluent limits are very uncommon in certifications under the COR400000 general permit.
-This numeric effluent limits are included in a permit certification. rt II.L.6.c of the Per mit) Has there been an incident of pencempliance requiring 24 hour notification?
-NO YES Has there been an incident of noncompliance requiring 24-hour notification? П If "YES" document below nce have been taken, or where a report does not identify ntenance, the individual(s) designated as the Qualified ow statement: "I verify that, to the best of my knowledge and bel during the inspection are complete, and the site is ief, all corrective action and maintenance items identified currently in compliance with the permit."
-Name of Qualified Stormwater Manager Title of Qualified Stormwater Manager Signature of Qualified Stormwater Manager Date Notes/Comments
+Endangerment to Health or the Environment Circumstances leading to any noncompliance which may endanger health or the environment regardless of the cause of the incident (See Part II.L.6.a of the Permit) This category would primarily result from the discharge of pollutants in violation of the permit b.
+Numeric Effluent Limit Violations Circumstances leading to any unanticipated bypass which exceeds any effluent limitations (See Pal Circumstances leading to any upset which causes an exceedance of any effluent limitation (See Pal Daily maximum violations (See Part II.L.6.d of the Permit) Numeric effluent limits are very uncommon in certifications under the COR400000 general permit.
+This numeric effluent limits are included in a permit certification. rt II.L.6.c of the Per mit) Has there been an incident of noncompliance requiring 24-hour notification?
+YES П If "YES" document below